sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ***Stable*** state<br/>
 system state = up<br/>
 current_owner = kube<br/>
-kube_mode = kube_ready
+kube_mode = kube_running

 The kube  deployed container is running.

 This state is reached from KUBE_READY state, upon kube deploying the image

-The feature remains in this state until `systemctl stop` action is performed.<br/>
+The feature remains in this state until `systemctl stop` action is performed explicitly or implicitly when container exits.<br/>
-BTW, the kubelet stopping the container to deploy a new one, or an internal container crash would auto trigger this `systemctl stop` action.
+The container exit could be due to internal error or explicit termination by kubelet which is very likely to prepare to deploy a new one.

 #### state LOCAL_TO_KUBE